 In a world where personal data is constantly collected, processed, and shared, it's essential to build privacy safeguards into systems and processes from the very beginning.

-In this article, we'll delve deep into Privacy by Design and Default, exploring core principles and providing real-world examples of how businesses can implement it effectively.
+In this article, we'll delve deep into what Privacy by Design and Default is, exploring core principles and providing real-world examples of how businesses can implement it effectively.

 What is Privacy by Design and Default?
 Definition

-Organisations implementing Privacy by Design and Default should treat privacy as an essential component of any system or process, just like user experience or security.
+Organisations implementing privacy by design and default should treat privacy as an essential component of any system or process, just like user experience or security.
 Instead of attempting to fix privacy issues retroactively, they should design systems with privacy in mind from the outset.
+Privacy considerations must be integrated into the development process of products, systems, and services from the outset (by design), and automatically apply the highest privacy settings as the default option (by default).

-In the age of high-profile data breaches and growing concern for data privacy, this approach serves to prevent privacy breaches, minimise the risk of data misuse, and enhance user trust.
+In the age of high-profile data breaches and growing concern for data privacy, adopting privacy by design and default allows organizations to prevent privacy breaches, minimise the risk of data misuse, and enhance user trust.

-Privacy by Design and Privacy by Default are closely intertwined and are often used together to create a comprehensive approach to privacy protection.
+Privacy by design and by default are closely intertwined and are often used together to create a comprehensive approach to privacy protection.

 7 Principles of Privacy by Design and Default